Feyerabend/bb/workbook/README.md

 The code examples in this book are written in standard Python (version 3), ANSI C, MicroPython for the Raspberry Pi Pico, and sometimes JavaScript compatible with most modern web browsers.
 To help readers grasp core programming principles, dependencies have been kept to a minimum.
-Except where necessary--such as for specialized hardware interfaces like an LCD driver--no external libraries are used, or at least kept to a minimum.
+Except where necessary--such as for specialised hardware interfaces like an LCD driver--no external libraries are used, or at least kept to a minimum.
 This approach encourages a focus on foundational coding concepts without reliance on third-party libraries.